 When my husband was deployed, being able to FaceTime him helped a lot.
 We would try to chat on a daily basis but obviously if he had to go out on a mission, it didn’t always happen.

 But when it did happen, I’d be excited that I could see him.
 The kids would be thrilled to see their Daddy as well.
+It was precious time when I could pull out our army toys for kids and they could really feeling like they were playing with daddy.
+This technology has truly changed family life during deployments.
 Still, there are some things you SHOULDN’T do while chatting on FaceTime your service member.

 post contains affiliate links, see my disclosure here.

 Odds are, your conversation is being monitored.
 You may also want to watch what you say.
 Telling your man everything you want to do to him when he returns might get awkward if someone is listening.
 This is much better sent in a letter.

 ……because if someone isn’t monitoring your conversation, your husband probably has a roommate and HE can hear.
 My husband once said that he had a roommate whose wife always spoke dirty to him and Tom would overhear and be like, “Dude, come on!”
 He ended up asking me to send him noise canceling headphones.

 3. Act natural.

 Constantly being upbeat might get creepy.
 If I were constantly happy my husband would be all, “What’s going on?
 Why does your smile look forced?
 You didn’t get Botox did you?
 Please don’t turn into one of those real housewives with the plastic faces.”
 Being you is always best, even if that includes a tear or a gripe from time to time.

 Don’t get distracted.
 Honestly, it would be my HUSBAND who would get distracted.
 Sometimes he’d have the TV on and he’d glance over when I was trying to talk to him.
 I’d be all, “Um, hello, wife is trying to talk here,” and he’d be all, “Mmmmhmmm,” while watching the screen.